 Meet the Squad

-Meet the BTS human elves working to create the most exciting TEDx event for you!
+Our collective passion is to create the most exciting and meaningful TEDx event for you!

 She received her Masters in Education from Bank Street College in New York City and her undergraduate degree in Political Science from Colby College.
 She lives in Santa Monica, CA with her husband and young son.